 Postleaf has a beautifully simple file manager.
 You can access it from anywhere in the admin panel by pressing CMD+SHIFT+U ("uploads").

 The file manager supports drag and drop uploads, multi-select, deleting, and downloading.
 You can also search for files and see previews of images.

 Postleaf takes a different approach to responsive images.
 Unlike some platforms that generate multiple versions of the same image, Postleaf only retains the original image.
-Different sizes and variations will generated (and cached) on-the-fly.
+Different sizes and variations will generated and cached on-the-fly.

-One reason Postleaf uses this approach is that it significantly reduces the size of backup files, since all those variations don't need to be stored.
+One reason Postleaf uses this approach is that it significantly reduces the size of backup files since all those variations don't need to be stored.

 Another reason is that Postleaf generates responsive images automatically.
 For example, when someone uploads a 10 megapixel image, visitors on mobile devices won't have to wait forever for it to load.
-Postleaf intelligently serves an optimal version of the image based on the user's device.
+Postleaf intelligently serves an optimized version of the image based on the user's device.